 Spend the day before your quit date getting rid of anything related to your smoking habit.
 The fewer temptations and reminders, the better.

 - Clear out your house and car.
-Toss all your cigarettes, lighters, matches and ashtrays from any location where you smoked.
+Toss all your cigarettes, lighters, matches and ashtrays.
 Don’t be tempted to hang on to a cigarette or two “just in case.”
 You should also wipe down counters and tables and do a lot of laundry, Roupas says.
 “Get the smell and the reminders out,” she says.

 - Reread your quit list.
 Reaffirm your commitment to quitting by rereading your reasons for doing it.